 Ideally, you would want to seek medical attention for a stroke as quickly as possible.
-The faster you can get treatment, the better the chances are of survival and minimising damage.
+The faster you get treatment, the better your chances of survival and minimising damage.

-There are two types of treatments for this type of stroke: thrombolytic therapy and endovascular procedures.
+There are two treatments for this type of stroke: thrombolytic therapy and endovascular procedures.

 Thrombolytic therapy is used to break up clots that are causing the blockage.
 This is done by injecting medication through an IV.

 Endovascular procedures are done when thrombolytic therapy isn’t possible or hasn’t worked.
-In this case, a surgeon will go in through an incision in your leg to reach the blockage.
-Once they reach it, they will either remove the clot or place a stent to open up the artery.
+In this case, a surgeon will go through an incision in your leg to reach the blockage.
+Once they get it, they remove the clot or place a stent to open up the artery.

 What is Heat Stroke?

-In Australia, heat variety stroke is a serious problem during the summer months.
-From December to February, there is an average of 20 heat-related deaths each year.
+In Australia, heat variety stroke is a severe problem during the summer months.
+There is an average of 20 heat-related deaths each from December to February.

-This usually occurs when you are exposed to high temperatures for extended periods of time.
+This usually occurs when you are exposed to high temperatures for extended periods.
 This could be due to heat waves, working in hot environments, or participating in strenuous physical activity in hot weather.